buluma/buluma-wordpress/wp-content/plugins/display-good-reads-books/readme.txt

 = The current todo list: =

-* Make B&W covers optional
-* Make a **Select Media Item** input with upload instead of **URL** input for cover exemptions
+* Make the **Select Media Item** input with upload instead of text input for cover exemptions
 * Better default CSS for headings

-Please add any additional requests into the Support tab.
+Please add any additional requests into [the Support tab](https://wordpress.org/support/plugin/display-good-reads-books).